Dokiys/note/Other/SoftwareEngineeringatGoogle.md

 #### Stubbing

-Stubbing is the process of giving behavior to a function that otherwise has no behav‐ ior on its own—you specify to the function exactly what values to return (that is, you stub the return values).
+Stubbing is the process of giving behavior to a function that otherwise has no behavior on its own—you specify to the function exactly what values to return (that is, you stub the return values).
 For example:

  ```java
  // Pass in a test double that was created by a mocking framework.